 1. Present a united front

-First and foremost, discuss with your spouse about what sort of response to give in the face of insensitive enquiries, and mutually agree on diversion tactics.
+First and foremost, discuss with your spouse the sort of response to give in the face of insensitive enquiries, and mutually agree on diversion tactics.
 You don’t want to be seen arguing with him or her in front of your relatives – the situation doesn’t have to be any more uncomfortable than it already is.

 2. Prepare yourself mentally